styfle/packagephobia/API.md

 # API

-If you intend to use this API, please add your website to the list below and set your client's `user-agent` request header to match.
+If you intend to use this API, set your `User-Agent` to identify your app, and then add that same identifier to the list below

+For example, set your `User-Agent: "example.com (some other app information)"`, and then add `example.com` to the list.
+Make your entry link to where the user agent is specified.

-If you forget to set a `user-agent`, you will likely be blocked.
+If you forget to set a `User-Agent`, you will likely be blocked.

 ## Users